PrathamSatpute/ToDo-Manager-AI/README.md

-# 📌 AI To-Do Manager
+# 📌 AI Task Manager

 An interactive task manager that uses **AI to auto-generate tasks** based on your prompt.
 Tasks can also be added manually, tracked, and stored locally in the browser.